-TUI University offers below graduation with honors for undergraduate and master's degrees students:
+TUI offers graduation with honors for undergraduate and master's degrees students as follows:

-- Students who have a cumulative GPA of 3.4 through 3.59 will have the designation of Cum Laude. - Students who have a cumulative GPA of 3.6 through 3.79 will have the designation of Magna Cum Laude. - Students who have a cumulative GPA of 3.8 and above will have the designation of Summa Cum Laude.
+- Cum Laude Students with a cumulative GPA of 3.4 through 3.59. - Magna Cum Laude Students with a cumulative GPA of 3.6 through 3.79. - Summa Cum Laude Students with a cumulative GPA of 3.8 and above.